Will Humans Ever Go Faster Than Light?

 Read More: What Is the Grandfather Paradox of Time Travel?

-Is Faster Than Light Travel Possible?
+Will Faster Than Light Travel Ever Be Possible?

 Since causality seems kind of important in our universe, with the past staying safely in the past and causes always preceding effects, violating that aspect of reality also seems like a no-go.